chenloupo9/wave-FinalProject/1-website/README.md

 - vars.tf (Variables used within different files)
 - securitygroup.tf (creates the security groups for the ec2 instances and the ALB)
 - nat.tf (creates the NAT-Gateway for the private instances)
-- autoscaling.tf (create an autoscaling group for the instances)
 - instance.tf (creates 3 ec2 instances, 1 in the public subnet and 2 in the private subnets)
 - output.tf (show the output of the instances ip address and the ALB)
 - alb.tf (creates an alb that will route traffic to the private instances)